webgpu/webgpufundamentals/webgpu/lessons/webgpu-multisampling.md

 discrete pixels.

 We showed how WebGPU draws things in [the article on fundamentals](webgpu-fundamentals.html).
-It takes the vertices we return for the `@builtin(position)` value in the vertex shader and then calls the fragment shader for each pixel's center that is inside that triangle to ask what color to make the pixel.
+It takes the clip space vertices we return for the `@builtin(position)` value in the vertex shader and for every 3 it computes a triangle and then calls the fragment shader for each pixel's center that is inside that triangle to ask what color to make the pixel.

 <div class="webgpu_center side-by-side flex-gap" style="max-width: 850px">
   <div class="multisample-example">